ludovicscribe/bootstrap-gallery/README.md

 # Bootstrap gallery

-With this script and Bootstrap, you will easily create an images gallery.
+With this script and Bootstrap, you can easily create an images gallery.
 You just have to put your image thumbnails on the page, declare your gallery and the script will do the job.
 If you want, you can read this howto on my blog : https://ludovicscribe.fr/blog/galerie-images-bootstrap

 ## Prerequisites

 To use this script you will need Bootstrap, a famous CSS framework, and jQuery.
-I developped the script with Bootstrap v3.3.7 and jQuery v1.12.4 but newest versions should work.
+I developped the script with Bootstrap v3.3.7 and jQuery v1.12.4 but other versions should work.

 ## Open the gallery with thumbnails